-The City of Oakdale will conduct infrastructure improvements on the west side of North Oak Avenue between West F Street and Poplar Street.
-Infrastructure improvements will consist of sidewalk, curb, gutter, ADA ramps, and street overlay. - Allocate \$178,870
+The City of Oakdale will conduct infrastructure improvements on the westside of North Oak Avenue between West F Street and Poplar Street.
+Infrastructure improvements will consist of sidewalk, curb, gutter, ADA ramps, and street overlay. - Allocate \$184,088

-T3 Workforce Technology Development
+T3 Workforce Technology Development:

 This program will provide participants the opportunity to acquire and further develop computer skills that will allow them to re-enter the workforce and in many cases gain a competitive edge in the field they select to enter.
-Up to 200 individuals will be participating in the technology program.
+Approximately 200 individuals will be participating in the technology program.
 Allocate \$10,000

-This expenditure includes costs associated management, oversight, and coordination of the related CDBG infrastructure projects. - Allocate \$20,986
+• This expenditure includes costs associated management, oversight, and coordination of the related CDBG infrastructure projects. - Allocate 215,074